cartheur/cybie-icburn/README.md

-# sede-test
+# cybie-icburn
+Code for the Win32 executable, ICBURN
-An experimental place for those things required in the sede tool project 17.01.17 - Create project.
+11.11.17 - Create project.